marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 minikube   Ready    control-plane,master   1d    v1.23.3
 ```

-- Enable Addons: `minikube addons enable ingress` for ingress
+- Enable Addons: `minikube addons enable ingress` for ingress.
 ##  Installing a Single MarkLogic Host to minikube
-- Push the image used for ML to the VM: `minikube image load store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4`
+- Push the image used for MarkLogic Server to the VM: `minikube image load store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4`
   - The above Image ID: `store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4` is whatever the latest image is, to find the latest id go to https://hub.docker.com/_/marklogic
-- Navigate to where you downloaded or cloned the MarkLogic helm repository
+- Navigate to where you downloaded or cloned the MarkLogic Helm repository.
-  - Verify the image loaded to minikube above matches the `repository` and `tag` in the `values.yaml`
+  - Verify that the image loaded to Minikube with the comand above matches the `repository` and `tag` in the `values.yaml`.
   ```YAML
   image:
     repository: store/marklogicdb/marklogic-server
     tag: 10.0-9-centos-1.0.0-ea4
   ```
-  - Navigate to the `/charts` folder
+  - Navigate to the `/charts` folder in your local directory.
-  - Run `helm install RELEASE_NAME .` Where the `RELEASE_NAME` can be anything you want to identify this deployment EX: `helm install marklogic-local-dev-env .`
+  - Run `helm install RELEASE_NAME .` where the `RELEASE_NAME` can be any name you want to use to identify this deployment.
+For example: `helm install marklogic-local-dev-env .`.
 ## Installing Multiple MarkLogic Hosts to Minikube
 TODO

 ## Verifying the Installation
-- After the installation, verify the status of the deployment to the cluster with:
+- After the installation is complete, verify the status of the deployment to the cluster with this command:
 ```sh
 kubectl get pods --watch
 ```